Last updated: May 9, 2026

 The five hylegiacal places

 The Lot of Fortune.
 A calculated point, the projection of the Sun-Moon arc onto the Ascendant (sect-flipped at night).
-When it qualifies as hyleg, the chart's vitality is bound up with circumstance.
+When it qualifies as hyleg, compare Fortune's sign, house, and ruler with the material circumstances of the chart.
 See the Lot of Fortune calculator for the full computation.

 The Prenatal Syzygy.
-The least-used candidate.
-The New or Full Moon immediately before your birth.
-Charts where the syzygy is hyleg are the rarest pattern; the interpretation often centers on inheritance, prebirth conditions, and family-line vitality.
+The least-used candidate in this tool: the New or Full Moon immediately before your birth.
+When it qualifies, the reading often centers on the natal lunation, inherited context, and the chart's pre-birth sky.

 A note on length-of-life predictions